FujitsuLaboratories/cattaz/docs/index.cattaz.md

 ## Markdown syntax

 Syntax of Cattaz is based on Markdown.
-Markdown has 'fenced code block' syntax, which starts with 3 or more backslashes or tildes.
+Markdown has 'fenced code block' syntax, which starts with 3 or more backticks or tildes.
 Normally, text in a fenced code block will be rendered in fixed width.

 * Input